colak/csf-docs/general/mac-amp-setup.md

 * collaborate with others as writer, designer, or developer on an open project via a repository hosting service (e.g. GitHub, BitBucket, Gitlab…), or
 * all the above — and more.

-You do not have to be a developer, or need to write lines of code, to do these kinds of things.
+Again, you do not have to be a developer, or need to write lines of code, to do these kinds of things.
 I am _not_ a developer.
 I work with words and UI layout.
 Yet I do need to install and test different web software packages on occasion.
 I do need to maintain staging sites for a few important production websites, whether side projects, for clients, or my own.
 And I do collaborate with others via GitHub, maintaining repositories and writng documentation for open source web publishing systems.
-(You can’t write leading-edge documentation for products you can’t trial out of the box.)
+You can’t write leading-edge documentation for products you can’t trial out of the box.

 By doing all of those things, I:

-* remain competent writng HTML and CSS,
+* remain competent with HTML and CSS,
-* get better using the command-line,
+* get better using the command-line and learnig my Mac’s filesystem,
-* stay familiar with conventional tools and techniques used in remote collaboration situations, and
+* stay familiar with conventional tools and techniques used in distributed collaboration situations, and
 * can talk about it all better in context when working with others.

+### A.2) What you will need and touch

 Your Mac computer provides everything you need to establish a web development environment: